CHEREF-Mehdi/Othello/README.md

 # Othello
-Creating a game (Othello) and its AI based on ALPHABETA and NegaMax algorithmes using Processing (A free development environment Java library).
+Creating a game (Othello) and its AI based on heuristic search algorithms (Alpha-Beta-prunning and NegaMax) using Processing (Java library and a free development environment).

 The completion date of this project : December 2016